sayolove/ngu-guide/src/content/docs/en/guides/go-guide.md

 ### Gear FAQ
 - What priorities should I use?
     - Priorities can differ based on where you are in the game.
-If you’re in the first two chats, you might just want to focus Power to grind through most of the early adventure zones.
-From Chat 3 onwards, it’s suggested to have multiple loadouts that each focus on one priority while running a few Respawn items.
-Refer to your chat, but some often used priorities include: Respawn, Time Machine, Advanced Training, Energy NGU, NGUs, Drop Chance, Gold Drops, Augmentations, and Move Cooldown / Power.
+If you’re in the first two chapters, you might just want to focus Power to grind through most of the early adventure zones.
+From Chapter 3 onwards, it’s suggested to have multiple loadouts that each focus on one priority while running a few Respawn items.
+Refer to your chapter, but some often used priorities include: Respawn, Time Machine, Advanced Training, Energy NGU, NGUs, Drop Chance, Gold Drops, Augmentations, and Move Cooldown / Power.

 - Why isn’t this priority working correctly?
     - Check if it’s under another priority that’s using all available slots, or if the priority is set to be using a limited number of accessory slots.